|U.S. Government Launches Consumer Loan Locator: GovLoans.gov and Benefit Finder: Benefits.gov - COVID-19: Paycheck

 A business with $100,000.00 in receivables per month can usually borrow an entire months receivables ($100,000.00), but should expect to pay this back in about 18 months.
 That’s a pretty obvious indication of how large the payments are going to be considering the short payback term.
 A conventional bank loan could allow the borrower to take out $100,000.00, but pay it back on longer terms (60-72-84 months), but a merchant cash advance wants it much quicker, and they will often deduct their payments either daily or weekly directly from the bank account where they deposited the funds in the first place.
 This is the single largest disadvantage when comparing a merchant cash advance to a conventional loan.
 Not only will your payments be much, much higher, but the payments are automated and could leave a business in a much worse off spot then where they started if the funds do not provide for an increase in income.

-So if you are getting ready to take advantage of a small business loan via the merchant cash advance process, be sure the funds to be used are going to, at least, at the end of the day, increase your overall business volume, so that you can pay back this loan under these types of circumstances.
+So if you are getting ready to take advantage of a business loan for small businesses via the merchant cash advance process, be sure the funds to be used are going to, at least, at the end of the day, increase your overall business volume, so that you can pay back this loan under these types of circumstances.
 The merchant cash advance is going to help you acquire the funds you need a lot easier and get those funds a lot quicker, usually in about three business days, but be sure you have a good strategy that is going to not only maintain your current business revenues, but grow your business and help you over the long haul.

 To learn about the process of acquiring a small business loan visit our Frequently Asked Questions page.
 Ready to apply?
 Start your application now and get matched with up to $500,000 today!